 You could get a noticeable amount of augmentation for your lips with one syringe of juvaderm.
 In our Baltimore office, we charge $550 per syringe .

 How much does lip augmentation cost?

 The price of lip enhancement with a hyaluronic acid filler like Juvederm or Restylane depends on the amount of material used.
 In my plastic surgery practice we prefer being conservative.
 If a person wants more than 1 syringe of material they can come back within 2 weeks of having the procedure performed and receive 50% off the price of the first syringe.

-What is Juvederm Lip Augmentation Cost?
+How much does Lip Augmentation Cost?

-Price of Lip Fillers
+Cost of Lip Filler

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.